FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-Checks (both custom and standard) can be added to clients, components and
+Checks (both custom and standard) can be added to clients, components, and
 commands using either the chainable `add_check` method or the decorator
-style `with_check` method with the standard checks providing `with_...`
+style `with_check` method.
+The standard checks also provide `with_...`
-decorators which can be applied to commands to add the check and checks
+decorators which can be used to add the check to a command during a decorator
-on a client, component or command group will be used for every child
+chain.
+Checks on a client, component, or command group will be used for every
-command.
+child command.

 ```py
 def check(ctx: tanjun.abc.Context) -> bool: